molior-dbs/molior-tools/README.md

 ## create-release

 Release a debian package including modifying the debian/changelog.
+This is done by creating an anotated tag in the git repository and adding to the debian changelog.

 ## molior-archive-sources

+Archive all the source code of a given molior project/version

 ## molior-create

 ## molior-deploy

 Create deployments of a project
 ## molior-parseconfig

-Simple tool to parse the molior.yml config file
+Simple tool to read/edit the molior.yml config file.

 ## molior-project-manager

+Do an operation (for example moving to another project version) for multiple source repositories.

 ## molior-sbuild

 Reproduce molior builds in the same environment as the molior server localy.
+The correct environment will be fetched from the `molior.yml` file.

 ## molior-trigger